Khempal/LeetCode/Readme.md

 - Problem 747: Largest Number At Least Twice of Others
 - Problem 844: Backspace String Compare
 - Problem 876: Middle of the Linked List
+- Problem 977: Squares of a Sorted Array
 - Problem 1046: Last Stone Weight
+- Problem 1295: Find Numbers with Even Number of Digits